Leicester Silk Buckingham: Dramatist and writer

 As a dramatist he borrowed from the French stage, and the majority of his pieces were founded on the works of Parisian writers.
 He was from 1857 to 1867 dramatic and musical critic of the Morning Star.

 Buckingham commenced writing at the early age of nineteen, when he compiled for R. Bentley Memoir of Mary Stuart, Queen of Scotland, 1844.
 This was followed by Life and Times of Louis Philippe, by the Rev. G. N. Wright.
 Continued to the Revolution of 1848 by L. F. A. Buckingham, 1850.
 Belgium, the Rhine, Italy, Greece, and the Mediterranean, by the Rev. G. N. Wright and L. F. A. Buckingham, appeared in 1851, and in 1853 he published The Bible in the Middle Age, with Remarks on the Libraries, Schools, and Religious Aspects of Mediaeval Europe.
 He was also the author of upwards of thirty-five burlesques, comedies, and farces.

 Personal life

-On 5 April 1844 he married at Gretna Green, under the name of L. S. F. Y. Buckingham, Caroline Sarah, fourth daughter of Captain Frederic White, of H.M.'s packet service Weymouth.
-This lady was afterwards a well-known and much respected actress, under the name of Mrs. Buckingham White.
-Few persons can have been known under a greater variety of Christian names than Buckingham was during his comparatively short life, the following being the names used by him on various occasions: Leicester, Leicester Ambrose, Leicester Silk, Leicester Forbes Ambrose, Leicester Stanhope, Leicester Stanhope Forbes, Leicester Stanhope Forbes Young, and Leicester Stanhope Forbes Young Ambrose.
+On 5 April 1844, at the age of 18 he married at Gretna Green, under the name of L. S. F. Y. Buckingham, Caroline Sarah, fourth daughter of Captain Frederic White, of H.M.'s packet service Weymouth.

+He later married Maria Louisa Rowswell (1829-1909) on 20 June 1848 at St James, Piccadilly, London.

+He was also known: Leicester, Leicester Ambrose, Leicester Silk, Leicester Forbes Ambrose, Leicester Stanhope, Leicester Stanhope Forbes, Leicester Stanhope Forbes Young, and Leicester Stanhope Forbes Young Ambrose.
 He also made use of the pseudonym Matthews & Co. when producing his first drama, called Aggravating Sam, in 1854.

 He died at Margate 15 July 1867, a convert to the Roman Catholic faith.
 His copyrights passed to Thomas Hailes Lacy, theatrical publisher, who in September 1873 bequeathed them to the Royal General Theatrical Fund.